-Some tips from our partners at The Story Collider on making a great story:
+Some tips from our partners at The Story Collider for telling an engaging story

 - The story must be about YOU.
 True, personal stories have the most power when they are about the person telling them!
 Let us in on your thoughts and feelings so we can go on the journey with you.

 - The story must have an arc.
 This means that you, the storyteller, change from the beginning to the end of the story.
 This change can be big or small — as momentous as becoming a father or as small as learning to ask for help — but it has to be there in order for the audience to feel that the story is going somewhere.